LirChen/AWS_Resource_manager_cli_and_ui/README.md

 - Verify the security group ID exists in your VPC
 - Ensure the security group ID format starts with 'sg-'

+**"externally-managed-environment" Error (Ubuntu 22.04+):**
+- Use virtual environment as shown in Ubuntu installation section
+- This is a safety feature in newer Ubuntu versions
+- Alternative: Use `--break-system-packages` flag (not recommended)

 **GUI Issues:**
 - **"TclError: no display name and no $DISPLAY environment variable"**: You're on a headless server (like EC2).
 GUI cannot run - use CLI instead.
 - **"ModuleNotFoundError: No module named 'tkinter'"**: Install tkinter (see Dependencies section)